StacyGGarcia/hello-world/README.md

-# hello-world
+# About me
-I don't know what to write.
++
-# Hi, my name is Stacy Gallegos and I am a student at Southeast Community college.
++ Hi, my name is Stacy Gallegos and I am a student at Southeast Community college.